Economic inactivity rate

 Local labour market statistics are updated each quarter, with the latest time period having a nine month overlap with that of the previous release.
 The time series charts on this page follow ONS guidance and compare non-overlapping periods.

-Inactivity rate trends and comparisons
+Inactivity trends and comparisons

 North East economic inactivity rate